-- 36. The location of a pension may be important in deciding the most appropriate jurisdiction for proceedings. - 37.
+- 39. The location of a pension may be important in deciding the most appropriate jurisdiction for proceedings. - 40.
 Anti-alienation laws in the UK preventing transfers out of a pension do not exist in all jurisdictions, and the law and possibilities in each relevant jurisdiction will need to be investigated.
 It is not possible to make a PAO or PSO against a foreign pension.
 Various complex strategies may be required to effect any division.
-With collaboration between the parties, it may be possible to transfer a foreign pension to England to effect a PSO.

-38. English pension providers neither recognise nor implement PSOs made in foreign courts.
+With collaboration between the parties, it may be possible to transfer a foreign pension to the UK to affect a PSO. - 41.
+UK pension providers neither recognise nor implement PSOs made in foreign courts.
 Orders can only be made in English courts if jurisdiction exists to make these.
-At the time of writing this report, it is possible to found jurisdiction if conditions are met under s15(1A) of the Matrimonial and Family Proceedings Act 1984 and the EU Maintenance Regulation, Article 7.
-The future of this jurisdictional pathway is uncertain with the UK's withdrawal from the EU.
+Prior to Brexit it was possible to found jurisdiction if conditions were met under s.15(1A) of the Matrimonial and Family Proceedings Act 1984 and Article 7 of the EU Maintenance Regulation ("forum necessitatis").
+Following the end of the transition period for the UK's withdrawal from the EU at 11:00pm on 31 December 2020, this jurisdictional pathway is no longer available.